Reflections on IaC using Terraform

 The variables and output files are separated to organize things up.

-Finally, the state is tracked in .tfstate file managed internally by Terraform.
+The state is tracked in .tfstate file, and managed internally by Terraform.

 Providers

-The mechanism behind provisioning the intended state of an infrastructure or platform, is carried on by “providers”. which are simply extensions written in Go language and expose the resource types they implement, interfacing with the target infrastructure/platform APIs.
+The mechanism behind provisioning the intended state of an infrastructure or platform, is performed on by “providers”.
+They are terraform extensions written in Go language exposing the resource types they implement, and interfacing with the target infrastructure / platform APIs.

 provider "aws" {